guomics-lab/DDA-BERT/README.md

 Results are output in CSV format as a comprehensive summary table that is easy to manipulate and interpret, facilitating further biological insights and downstream applications.

 # Contact
-For any questions or licensing inquiries, please contact: Dr. Guo E-mail: guotiannan@westlake.edu.cn www.guomics.com
+For questions regarding usage or licensing, please contact Dr. Guo via email: guotiannan@westlake.edu.cn www.guomics.com